Information and Prevention

 If your pet tests positive for heartworm disease, treatment can last from four to six months, during which time your pet is given a series of injections to kill the worms.
 Your animal will need to be crate-confined for approximately eight weeks.
 The killing of the heartworms can cause severe side effects and so it is critical that your pet remain quiet and inactive during the entire treatment process.

 While we live in an area that is less conducive to the development of infective heartworm larvae, San Diego County has seen several hundred documented cases of heartworm disease since 2001.
 We have seen five positive cases here at our clinic just in the past year.
 There are a number of factors that contribute to your pets’ risk of becoming infected with heartworm disease including travel, lifestyle, exposure to water sources, and the amount of time spent outdoors.
-Since California is composed of many different microclimates, there are opportunities for travelling animals to become infected.
+Since California is composed of many different microclimates, there are opportunities for traveling animals to become infected.
 Therefore, it is critical that owners who choose to travel, camp, and hike with their pet are aware of this increased risk.

 There are numerous commercial products available these days for prevention of fleas, ticks, and heartworm disease, as well as several combination products on the market, and it can get very confusing!
 Unfortunately, there is not a single product that covers all three parasites, so you will likely need to use at least TWO different products if you need to protect your pet from fleas, ticks, and heartworms.